Skip to main content Skip to main menu

 Phone: 218-683-8560

 Northland provides some assistive technology for students in the Academic Success Center on both campuses, including screen magnifiers, mouse scanners, and recording pens.
-Please refer to Policy 2035 for information about the college’s accessibility policy, including definitions of disabilities and what reasonable accommodations can be made.
+All students have access to D2L Brightspace to TextAid ReadSpeaker.
+TextAid ReadSpeaker offers an online app for reading documents, a browser extension for reading webpages, and many other features.
+Please refer to Northland’s policies for information on the college’s accessibility policy, including definitions of disability and the reasonable accommodations that can be provided.

 In addition, students are encouraged to visit the ASC to discuss their individual needs and preferences for assistive technology.
 While the college does not provide extensive assistive technology, it will work with students to recommend technology on a case-by-case basis.
 The purchase, installation, and maintenance of assistive technology is generally the student’s responsibility.

-Students are encouraged to contact outside agencies such as the Department of Rehabilitation Services (Minnesota and North Dakota) or Northland’s Veterans Resource Center for possible funding.
+Students are encouraged to contact external agencies, such as the Department of Rehabilitation Services (Minnesota and North Dakota) or Northland’s Veterans Resource Center, for potential funding.

 Assistive Technology for Students